 Eurogames are also often called German-style board game, because, you guessed it, they originate from Germany.
 Legend implies that after the second world war, which in Germany was a time of rebuilding the country and economic development, the board games also took on a more peaceful note.

 That opened up the market for other popular games like Tigris and Euphrates (1997) Carcassonne (2000), Puerto Rico (2002), Power Grid (2004), Ticket to Ride (2004) and many others.
-These days the genre has really boomed and more eurogames are published every year that anyone can even count, let alone play or review.
+These days the genre has really boomed and more eurogames are published every year than anyone can even count, let alone play or review.

 Definition of the Term